Tianlap/impedimenta/ansible/physical/roles/pacman-conf/README.rst

 Variables
 ---------

-No variables are supported.
-Customization is done via mechanisms like file templates.
 This role is not generic across varying environments, and is instead tightly bound to the author's target environment.
+As a result, few variables are supported.

+``pacman_conf_ichi_private_password``
+    Optional.
+If omitted, certain tasks are skipped.
+The password to use when interacting with the ichi-private repository.
+Also used by the nginx role.

 Sample Playbook
 ---------------